asmeurer/blog/posts/moving-away-from-python-2.markdown

 "[legacy Python](https://twitter.com/RipLegacyPython)".
 This phrase is often used condescendingly and
 [angers a lot of people](https://twitter.com/stephtdouglas/status/713433933040340993) (and indeed, this blog post is the first time I've used it myself).
 However, I think Python 2 really should be seen this way, as a "legacy" system.
-If you want to use it, for whatever your reasons, that's fine, but just as you shouldn't expect to get any of the newest features of Python, you shouldn't expect to be able to use the newest versions of any of your libraries.
+If you want to use it, for whatever your reasons, that's fine, but just as you shouldn't expect to get any of the newest features of Python, you shouldn't expect to be able to use the newest versions of your libraries.
 Those libraries that have a lot of development resources may choose to support older Python 2-compatible versions with bug and/or security fixes.
 Python 2 itself will be supported for these until 2020.
 Those without resources probably won't